cryp2knight/article-document-management/README.md

 # article-document-management
 An app good for managing your documents and articles.
-Requires Microsoft Access as its Database!

 ##  Requirements
 1. Java 8